shaik1002/biggitlabbomb/doc/user/project/issues/managing_issues.md

 In public repositories, this check is important, because external users can create both merge requests and commits that contain closing patterns.
 When you are the user who merges, it's important that you are aware of the effects the merge has on both the code and issues in your project.

-When [auto-merge](../merge_requests/auto_merge.md) is enabled for a merge request, no further changes can be made to the list of issues that will be automatically closed.

 #### Default closing pattern